Skip to Content

 How often should you power wash?

 Annually.
-You should be able to get away with power washing your house annually.
+You should be able to get away with power washing your house annually or every other year.
 You should power wash your driveway and patio annually as well.

 What’s the cost for power washing?